UJhinN/Web_Flask/README.md

-Hello. this website for collection of stories or legends in Thailand in each region!!
+Hello. this website for Ghost Story Website in Thailand in each region!!

 Run this project with flask